 Brief History of the Narrative Tradition

 Helen Palmer along with others in Berkeley, California began conducting panel interviewing of the nine Enneagram personality types in the 1970s.
 This method, coined “the Narrative Tradition,” quickly became a powerful and effective teaching method.
 It’s one thing to read theory and concepts presented in a book.
 It’s another to witness a personality type speak for itself.
-She and I [1] have been teaching Enneagram using the Narrative Tradition method in our Enneagram Professional Training Program (EPTP) since 1988, the year we established the first Enneagram training program.
+She and I [1] have been teaching the Enneagram using the Narrative Tradition method in our Enneagram Professional Training Program (EPTP) since 1988, the year we established the first Enneagram training program.
 Our goal was to put standards in place for this work.
 In this way, panels of speakers of the types reveal their inner worlds and realities publicly.
 Each individual participant teaches the rest of us in a manner that no didactic method ever could.
 Our organization, THE NARRATIVE ENNEAGRAM (TNE), is now in several countries worldwide and has been growing year by year.
+Many people and teachers know it as the Palmer-Daniels Enneagram Training Program.

 The Value of the Narrative Tradition